archhaskell/habs/README.md

 ====================================

-This project contains the database used to generate an ABS tree of ArchLinux PKGBUILDs.
-These PKGBUILDs can then be used to compile a binary repository of Haskell packages.
+This project contains the database used to generate an ABS tree of ArchLinux `PKGBUILD`s.
+These `PKGBUILD`s can then be used to compile a binary repository of Haskell packages.
 If you want to use the official build of this repository then add the following two lines to your `/etc/pacman.conf` file: